RX-M/kubecon-eu-2019/step05/README.md

 ### 3. Create a service template

 The templates/ directory houses YAML definitions for Services, Deployments and other resources you might need.
-We can delete the definitions we do not need and overwrite the others with our configs from the last step.
+We can delete the definitions we do not want and overwrite the others with our configs from the last step.

 Take a look at the service template: